 Expenses Before You Buy

-Down Payment: These are the funds you’ll pay towards the purchase price of your home (unless you opt for a zero-down loan option).
-Often required by lenders, this will range from 3 to 20 percent of the purchase price of the home, dependent on the type of loan.
+These are the funds you’ll pay toward the purchase price of your home (unless you opt for a zero-down loan option).
+Depending on the lender, your down payment will range from 3 to 20% of the purchase price of the home.

-Credit Report: You’ll pay a one-time fee for the lender to pull a copy of your credit report.
-This helps them make a decision about whether to lend to you.
+You’ll pay a one-time fee for the lender to pull a copy of your credit report.
+This helps them make a decision about whether or not to lend to you.
 This may be a part of your closing cost fees.
 It ranges from $10 to $100.

-Home Appraisal: A home appraisal is a requirement for nearly all loans.
-A professional provides a full inspection to determine the value of the home based on features, size, location, and the value of recently sold homes in the area.
+A home appraisal is a requirement for nearly all loans.
+During a home appraisal, a professional provides a full inspection to determine the value of the home based on features, size, location, and the value of recently sold homes in the area.
 It costs between $450 and $750.

-Home Inspection: You pay for the home inspection, and it’s your way of knowing the home is safe and secure.
-This can also tell you about potential upgrades and repairs you’ll need to make in the coming months and years.
-It costs between $200 and $1000.
+You pay for the home inspection, and it’s your way of ensuring that the home is safe and secure.
+The home inspection can also tell you about potential upgrades and repairs you’ll need to make in the coming months and years.
+It costs between $200 and $1,000.

-Pest Inspection: Your lender (and you) need to ensure the home is safe from pests, especially termites.
-Having a professional pest inspector look at the home ensures you know what to expect.
+Your lender needs to ensure the home is safe from pests, especially termites.
+Having a professional pest inspector look at the home provides peace of mind.
 It costs around $100.

 Expenses During the Home Buying Process